Alloy Grade UNS: CF8 – Austenitic Stainless Steel

 • Typical Uses

-A general purpose corrosion resistant alloy used for flanges, rolls, sleeves, marine fittings, bearings, heat exchangers, pulp & paper equipment, rings, tubes, pump and valve components, sanitary fittings, and chemical and food processing equipment.
+A general-purpose corrosion-resistant alloy used for flanges, rolls, sleeves, marine fittings, bearings, heat exchangers, pulp & paper equipment, alloy bearing, paper application devices, rings, tubes, pump and valve components, sanitary fittings, and chemical and food processing equipment.

 • MetalTek Grade